manymodels/publicai.us/README.md

+---
-# AI as Public Infrastructure
+title: AI as Public Infrastructure
+---

 A two-day workshop to discuss public AI in the US, bringing together federal agencies, universities, national laboratories, and civil society.